From searching the cemetery records, you'll be able to:

 - get directions on a Google map to take you there

 The cemetery records system has records from these dates to the present day:

 Search the cemetery records

 Accuracy of records

 Styles of record keeping have altered over the years.
-Wellington City Council has attempted to make sure records are as accurate as possible.
-However, the records' historic nature means there will be some level of inconsistency and inaccuracy.
+We try to make sure records are as accurate as possible.
+However, because these are historic records there may well be some level of inconsistency and inaccuracy.

 A memorial inscription is wording in memory of a deceased person – whether on a plaque or headstone, or in the memorial book in the Karori Cemetery chapel – yet their remains have been buried elsewhere.